 This will always happen.
 It’s happened to me throughout my entire career where you connect with leaders, and leaders connect with you, and you make that connection.

 Most of the time, we know the answer.
 We just need that backup and say, “Hey, here you go.
 You can do it.”
-Or, that person that says, “Okay, perfect.
+Or, that person who says, “Okay, perfect.
 I like the way that you think.
 Let’s try it this way.”

-You know, having that person there with you and saying, “Whatever happens, I’m right here next to you.”
+Having that person there with you and saying, “Whatever happens, I’m right here next to you.”
 I think that’s huge.
 And I’ve had, throughout my career, great mentors to help me grow in this sense.

 You said a mentor is one of the top three factors in building a successful hospitality career.
 What are the other two?

 You all have to be able to work in synergy along the same path, right?
-So, if there are people who are working day-to-day with you, [and] you’re not on the same page, unfortunately, whatever your goals are, you’re not going to meet them.
+So, if there are people who are working day-to-day with you, and you’re not on the same page, unfortunately, whatever your goals are, you’re not going to meet them.

 Communication is top.
 I always say to my team, “There’s no such thing as too little communication.”

 I’d rather have people tell me or everybody to be on the same page on things that I’m like, “Okay, I might not have needed that information, but at least I have it,” than people who don’t, saying, “Should I tell this to Andres?
 Should he know about this?”
-You know, communication is so, so, so important.

-From very little to things to those that are really important.
 So, communication, team and mentorship.
 Those things are my top three.

 Any tips for people who want to enter the hospitality industry?